Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Algorithm Details of Tree-Structured Parzen Estimator

-Figure~\ref{main:algorithm-detail:fig:exploration-by-gamma-in-styblinski} shows that \texttt{sqrt} promotes more exploration and suppresses exploitation, and Figures~\ref{main:algorithm-detail:fig:gamma-linear-ablation}, \ref{main:algorithm-detail:fig:gamma-sqrt-ablation} demonstrate that smaller $\beta_1$ and $\beta_2$ lead to more exploration and less exploitation.
-This happens because: \begin{enumerate} \item $p(\xv|\Dl)$ would have a narrower modal that requires few observations for $p(\xv|\Dg)$ to cancel out the contribution from $p(\xv|\Dl)$ in the density ratio $r(\xv|\D)$, and thus it takes less time to switch to exploration, and \item $w_0^{(l)}$ occupies a larger ratio in $p(\xv|\Dl)$ in Eq.~(\ref{main:background:eq:kernel-density-estimation}) due to a smaller number of observations in the better group $\Dl$ and it promotes exploration. \end{enumerate} On the other hand, when the objective function has multiple modals, the multi-modality in $p(\xv|\Dl)$ allows to explore all modalities, and large $\beta_1$ or $\beta_2$ does not necessarily lead to poor performance.
-It explains why \shortciteA{ozaki2020multiobjective,ozaki2022multiobjective} used \texttt{linear}, which gives a larger $\gamma$, for multi-objective settings.
+The splitting algorithm of $\D$ into the better group $\Dl$ and the worse group $\Dg$ is controlled by the quantile $\gamma$ and a function $\Gamma(N)$.
+The following two variants of $\Gamma$ are proposed separately by \shortciteA{bergstra2011algorithms} and \shortciteA{bergstra2013making}, respectively: \begin{itemize} \item (\texttt{linear}) $\gamma \coloneqq \Gamma(N) = \beta_1 \in (0, 1]$, \item (Square root (\texttt{sqrt})) $\gamma \coloneqq \Gamma(N) = \beta_2 / \sqrt{N}, \beta_2 \in (0, \sqrt{N}]$, \end{itemize} where $\beta_1 = 0.15$ and $\beta_2 = 0.25$ are used in the original papers and the number of observations in the better group $\Dl$ is limited to $25$ at maximum.
+Figure~\ref{main:algorithm-detail:fig:exploration-by-gamma-in-styblinski} shows that \texttt{sqrt} promotes more exploration and suppresses exploitation, and Figures~\ref{main:algorithm-detail:fig:gamma-linear-ablation}, \ref{main:algorithm-detail:fig:gamma-sqrt-ablation} demonstrate smaller $\beta_1$ and $\beta_2$ lead to more exploration and less exploitation.
+Small $\beta_1$ and $\beta_2$ are explorative because: \begin{enumerate} \item $p(\xv|\Dl)$ would have a narrower mode that requires few observations for $p(\xv|\Dg)$ to cancel out the contribution from $p(\xv|\Dl)$ in the density ratio $r(\xv|\D)$, and thus it takes less time to switch to exploration, and \item Since the prior weight $w_0^{(l)}$ becomes larger due to a smaller number of observations in the better group $\Dl$, the prior effect becomes more dominant in $p(\xv|\Dl)$ of Eq.~(\ref{main:background:eq:kernel-density-estimation}) and it promotes exploration. \end{enumerate} On the other hand, when the objective function has multiple modes, the multimodality in $p(\xv|\Dl)$ allows to explore all modalities, and large $\beta_1$ or $\beta_2$ does not necessarily lead to poor performance.
+It explains why \shortciteA{ozaki2020multiobjective,ozaki2022multiobjective} use \texttt{linear}, which gives a larger $\gamma$, for multi-objective settings.